netrisai/docs/tutorials/phoenixnap-bmc-ipam-setup.rst

 .. image:: /tutorials/images/phoenixnap-netris-ipam-nat-purpose.png
     :align: center

-Then You need to create a NAT rule.
-In the Net → NAT section of Netris web console.
+Then You need to create a NAT rule in the Net → NAT section of Netris web console.
 Netris supports most of the standard rules for SNAT and DNAT.

 Option 2 - Splitting single allocation into different subnets